Summary: in this tutorial, you will learn about JavaScript template literal, which makes working with a string template easier.

 Variable and expression substitutions

-The substitutions allow you to embed variables and expressions in a string.
-The JavaScript engine will automatically replace these variables and expressions with their values.
-This feature is known as string interpolation.
+The JavaScript engine automatically replaces these variables and expressions with their values, a feature known as string interpolation.

 ${variable_name}